ronschaeffer/video_doorbell_voice_response/README.md

   (Note that this design is very specific to my needs, and the files are not particularly "clean" as a result of lots of trial and error.)
 - [Lens insert](https://cad.onshape.com/documents/9f03d6aa3c65d7100cf633ae/w/a58196c250d56a4f8fff0bc5/e/e6154cd1baae63dc528d893a)
 - Custom 3mm acrylic front bezel (EPS file in repository) laser cut by [Razorlab](https://www.razorlab.online/)
+- Piece of speaker fabric hot glued to the back of the speaker holes.

 ![Mechanical parts](readme_media/mech.png?raw=true)